 It’s a common problem among property managers and landlords alike: What’s the best way to deal with problem tenants?
 You’ve bought landlord insurance, and done everything else right — or at least you thought you did.
 You screened your tenants, took a security deposit and have a solid lease.
 But despite your best efforts things, can go wrong, like having a tenant fail to pay their rent or damaging the property.
 So what to do now?

 Take a look at these important tips for landlords and property management companies to learn about smart ways to manage — and resolve — issues with difficult tenants.

 What You Should Do When a Tenant Fails to Pay or Partially Pays the Rent

-While you don’t have to be an attorney specializing in landlord tenant law, it’s essential to become familiar with the rules that govern your actions.
-Each state and even some municipalities have their own landlord tenant law, so it’s important to research your specific area.
+While you don’t have to be an attorney specializing in landlord/tenant law, it’s essential to become familiar with the rules that govern the actions you can take legally.
+State laws and municipal codes need to be observed and written into your landlord/tenant lease agreement, so it’s important to research your specific area and include these items.

 Each situation is different and having a reliable team of experts that includes an attorney can help you take the right steps to a happy resolution.
 Our Landlord Toolbox also has great advice and information to help make your rental business a success.

 We’re here to help take some of the stress out of the job of managing your property by offering peace of mind that only comes with being carefully insured.
 And it just might pay off by getting you a discount or two.
 So, contact your agent to review ways that you can also hold on to a few extra bucks by bundling your insurance.
 It’s one of the easiest ways to save.
 Landlording can be tough at times but your insurance doesn’t have to be.